2020 was the year I got serious about fitness…

-Back in July, I decided to use this time to make some positive changes and improve my fitness and health.
-I re-joined Faster Way To Fat Loss (after a half-hearted initial attempt a couple of years ago) and am in my 7th week of the program.
-Now that I’m actually beginning to see some changes, I thought I’d share them with you.
+Back in July, I decided to use this “on hold” time to make some positive changes and improve my fitness and health.
+I re-joined Faster Way To Fat Loss (after a half-hearted initial attempt a couple of years ago).
+I’ve now been doing the program for 5 months.
+I’m very pleased with the results and plan to continue!

 When I first started FWTFL, I wanted to be realistic about my goals.
 I’ve never been “thin” without a lot of struggle.
 First, that’s just not my body type.
 Years of eating disorders and yo-yo dieting from my teens through 30’s left me with a glacial metabolism.
 And our post-menopausal bodies are more inclined to hang onto weight, especially in the belly.